nadluru/StrokeLesSeg/README.md

 #### Experiment Planning:

 Next, perform the experiment planning for the Self-Training dataset.
-Since the split configuration for the size-balanced 5-fold cross-validation will be different for this scheme, update it using:
+Since the split configuration for the size-balanced 5-fold cross-validation will be different for this scheme, update it using the following command in the project root directory:

 ```
-cp splits_final_2.pkl /opt/algorithm/preprocessed/Task103_ATLAS_v2_Self_Training/splits_final.pkl
+cp splits_final_2.pkl atlasv2/preprocessed/Task103_ATLAS_v2_Self_Training/splits_final.pkl
 ```

 #### Training the Self-Training Scheme: